What causes timing belt belt noise and how to reduce it? There are 4

 If there is a meshing differential between the belt and the pulley you will get friction noises.

 - When you use BRECOflex timing belts and pulleys together, we guarantee perfect meshing.
-So as long as you are using the correct belt with the correct pulley, friction noise should not be an issue
+So as long as you are using the correct belt with the correct pulley, timing belt noise from friction should not be an issue

 - For friction noises at lower RPMs we recommend that you minimize the coefficient of friction by using a nylon covering on the tooth side, which we refer to as a PAZ.
 You can also opt for a dry lube or silicone grease which can be very effective